-November is National Diabetes Month.
-Not only has the prevalence of diabetes been rising in the human population, our diagnosis of diabetes in dogs and cats has been increasing as well.
-Our more sedentary lifestyles and access to delectable, high fat and high carbohydrate foods contribute to obesity, which is a major risk factor in developing diabetes, in humans, cats and dogs.
+Our more sedentary lifestyles and access to delectable, high-fat, and high-carbohydrate foods contribute to obesity, which is a major risk factor for developing diabetes, in humans, cats, and dogs.

 How would you know if your pet had developed diabetes?
 One of the first symptoms noticed is excessive thirst and urination.
 Pets with excellent appetites but weight loss arouses suspicion for diabetes.
 If you see any of these signs in your pet, get it examined by your veterinarian promptly.